andrii-maglovanyi/algoholic/src/Patterns/Behavioral/Strategy/README.md

 ## Cons

-- If you only have a couple of algorithms and they rarely change, there’s no real reason to overcomplicate the program with new classes and interfaces that come along with the pattern.
+- If you only have a couple of algorithms and they rarely change, there’s no real reason to over-complicate the program with new classes and interfaces that come along with the pattern.
 - Clients must be aware of the differences between strategies to be able to select a proper one.
 - A lot of modern programming languages have functional type support that lets you implement different versions of an algorithm inside a set of anonymous functions.
 Then you could use these functions exactly as you’d have used the strategy objects, but without bloating your code with extra classes and interfaces.